 The Commonwealth Supply Chain Innovation Award honors individuals and/or organizations that have demonstrated operational excellence in supply chain management as evidenced in a recently completed supply chain improvement project.

-The recipient of the Commonwealth Supply Chain Innovation Award will be recognized with a trophy to be presented at the Supply Chain Forum in Lexington, Ky.
+The recipient of the Commonwealth Supply Chain Innovation Award will be recognized at the 2021 Supply Chain Forum.
 In addition, the winning submission will be featured at the next Supply Chain Forum and within associated promotional materials.
-Further, the winning organization qualifies for future supply chain improvement project support from graduate students enrolled in Gatton College's accelerated MBA program.
+The winning organization qualifies for future supply chain improvement project support from graduate students enrolled in Gatton College's One Year MBA program.

 2015 - Lexmark International